-ROW 5: CH 1 and turn, 1 SC into first SC. *CH 1, skip over 3 CHs, CL into next CH 2 sp.
+Row 5: CH 1 and turn, 1 SC into first SC. *CH 1, skip over 3 CHs, CL into next CH 2 sp.
 “CH 2, CL,” 3 times in same CH 2 space.
-CH 1, SK over 3 CHs, 1 SC into next SC. repeat from *to the end, pulling through with new color. (baby grey)
+CH 1, SK over 3 CHs, 1 SC into next SC. repeat from *to the end, pulling through with new color. (baby gray)

-Repeat rows 2 – 7, changing colors after row 2, alternating between peach blossom and white, and after row 5 back to baby grey.
+Repeat rows 2 – 7, changing colors after row 2, alternating between peach blossom and white, and after row 5 back to baby gray.

-6 rows of peach blossom, 5 rows of white and 10 complete rows of baby grey.
+6 rows of peach blossom, 5 rows of white and 10 complete rows of baby gray.